 In order to target net-zero emissions in the future, Manatee County will need to urgently focus on efforts and projects to make this a possibility.
-The graph depicted in Figure 19 was created to give a hypothetical visual of what Manatee County's GHG emissions would be if the County continued "business as usual", or without emissions reductions, and what the emissions would be if consistent efforts are made from now until 2040, to decrease the County footprint.
+The graph depicted below was created to give a hypothetical visual of what Manatee County's GHG emissions would look like if they continued "business as usual," or without emissions reductions, and what their emissions would look like if they made consistent efforts from now until 2040 to decrease their county footprint.
 Data from Skagit County, Washington was used to generate this graph.
 Skagit established "business-as-usual" predictions at 148% growth from 2006 levels to 2050, which equals a roughly 4% increase in emissions annually [23].
 For Manatee County, the recommended timeline to reach "net zero" is 2018 to 2040, or a period of 22 years.
 Using 2018 as a baseline year, this would require a reduction effort of nearly 3,000 MT CO2e per year in order to achieve net-zero by 2040.
-In Figure 19, the orange line represents reduction efforts of greenhouse gases, and the blue line represents business as usual emissions projected at 148%.
+In Figure 19 the orange line represents reduction efforts of greenhouse gases, and the blue line represents business as usual emissions projected at 148%.
 The difference between the two lines depicts the total reduction that Manatee County needs to achieve net-zero by 2040.